TechTronicsEngineering/AutoPlex7/README.md

 int D3 = // Type the digital pin D3 is connected to here;
 int D4 = // Type the digital pin D4 is connected to here;
 ```
 **IMPOTANT NOTE:** Even if your display does not have four digits, you'll still need to define the pins for the digits you don't have.
 Just leave these pins unconnected.
-For instance, if you use a two digit display, you could write that D3 and D4 are connected to pins 12 and 13.
-Leave pins 12 and 13 unused.
+For instance, if you use a two digit display, you could write that D1 is connnected to 10, D2 to 11, D3 to 12, and D4 is 13.
+You would wire it so that D1 connects to pin 12, and D2 to pin 13.
+Leave pins 10 and 11 unused.

 Next, we'll define what Arduino pins the display's segment pins are connected to.
 ```C++